handbox/shellper/README.rst

 In this version authentication works with our test account.
 If you want that application works with your account, please delete file etc/calendar-api.json.
-In file etc/template.yaml is a list of events, modify it for your events.
+File etc/template.yaml is a list of events, modify it for your events.

 To run app enter in your terminal: